sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/bootloader.md

 When a computer is turned off, its software remains stored in non-volatile memory.
 When the computer is powered on, a bootstrap loader is required: a small, low-level program to configure the computer's memory and devices sufficient to then be able to load further software, such as a bare-metal application or operating system, into RAM and then call it.

 **Das U-Boot** (known as "the Universal Boot Loader" and often shortened to U-Boot) is an open-source bootloader commonly used in embedded devices.
 For such low-level operations, it has to be customized for the hardware on which it is running.
-As part of this developer kit we have provided a U-Boot build suitable for the MaaXBoard.
+As part of this developer kit we have provided a U-Boot build suitable for the MaaXBoard [here](https://github.com/sel4devkit/maaxboard-prebuilt/raw/master/u-boot/flash.bin).

 ## Loading the Application